-- (3) Appointees shall be selected from individuals with personal or professional experience in the juvenile justice system and may include a victim's advocate, employees of the Department of Children and Family Services, employees of the Department of Law Enforcement who work with missing and exploited children, and a parent who, at the time of appointment, does not have a child involved in the juvenile justice system. - (4) Council members shall serve without compensation, but they are entitled to reimbursement for per diem and travel expenses as provided in s.
+- (2) The council shall consist of seven members and the secretary of the Department of Juvenile Justice or his or her designee, who shall serve as the chair of the council and may vote only to break a tie.
+The compact administrator or his or her designee and the executive director of the Department of Law Enforcement or his or her designee shall serve as members of the council.
+The remaining members shall be appointed by the Governor for terms of 4 years; however, the Governor may, in writing and on an individual basis for each appointee, delegate the power of appointment to the Secretary of Juvenile Justice.
+Of the initial appointees, one shall be appointed for a term of 1 year, one shall be appointed for a term of 2 years, one shall be appointed for a term of 3 years, and two shall be appointed for terms of 4 years each. - (3) Appointees shall be selected from individuals with personal or professional experience in the juvenile justice system and may include a victim's advocate, employees of the Department of Children and Family Services, employees of the Department of Law Enforcement who work with missing and exploited children, and a parent who, at the time of appointment, does not have a child involved in the juvenile justice system. - (4) Council members shall serve without compensation, but they are entitled to reimbursement for per diem and travel expenses as provided in s.
 112.061. - (5) The provisions of s.
 24, Art.
 I of the State Constitution and of chapter 119 and s.
 286.011 apply to proceedings and records of the council.
 Minutes, including a record of all votes cast, must be maintained for all meetings. - (6) If the council is abolished, its records must be appropriately stored, within 30 days after the effective date of its abolition, by the Department of Juvenile Justice or its successor agency.
 Any property assigned to the council must be reclaimed by the department or its successor agency.
-The council may not perform any activities after the effective date of its abolition. - Section 3.
-Sections 985.503, 985.504, 985.505, 985.506, and 985.507, Florida Statutes, are repealed. - Section 4.
-Sections 985.502 and 985.5025, Florida Statutes, shall stand repealed 2 years after the effective date of this act unless reviewed and saved from repeal through reenactment by the Legislature. - Section 5.
-This act shall take effect July 1, 2005, or upon enactment of the compact into law by the 35th compacting state, whichever date occurs later.
+The council may not perform any activities after the effective date of its abolition.

+Section 3.
+This act shall take effect upon becoming a law.

-Approved by the Governor May 26, 2005.
+Approved by the Governor May 31, 2011.

-Filed in Office Secretary of State May 26, 2005.
+Filed in Office Secretary of State May 31, 2011.